genome/bfx-workshop/lectures/week_10/README.md

 ### For-Credit Students
-As proof of completion, please send Jenny a screenshot from IGV of a germline site that has an insertion or deletion.
+As proof of completion, please send John a screenshot from IGV of a germline site that has an insertion or deletion.